 Thanks to an epic snow year we had the pleasure of testing all these splitboards in deep pow.
 Isn’t that what splitboarding’s all about, searching out untracked powder and getting away from the masses?
-Checkout our favorite 2018 splitboard reviews below:
+Check out our favorite 2018 splitboard reviews below:

 Olive Numbchuck Splitboard – $985

-This hand built board is designed for splitboarders looking for a stiff ride and ultimate control in big mountain terrain.
+This hand-built board is designed for splitboarders looking for a stiff ride and ultimate control in big mountain terrain.
 The Numchuck is a rockered splitboard with camber underfoot and a big ole nose that offers insane float.
-This splitboard may feel a bit heavier than other splits you have ridden in the past because, Olive uses a special formulated urethane to encapsulate the core from tip to tail, creating overall bomber construction throughout the board.
+This splitboard may feel a bit heavier than other splits you have ridden in the past because, Olive uses a specially formulated urethane to encapsulate the core from tip to tail, creating overall bomber construction throughout the board.
 This split is available in size 157 and 162.
 Olive Numbchuck Splitboard Review

 Arbor Coda Splitboard – $699

 New on the list for best splitboards of the year is the Arbor Coda.
-The Coda Splitboard in particular has been my personal go-to favorite for the past few seasons.
+The Coda Splitboard, in particular, has been my personal go-to favorite for the past few seasons.
 The Arbor Coda Split is the most fun, surfy splitboard on the market.
 Hands down.
 Arbor’s Coda Splitboard is built around the System Rocker platform with added Grip Tech sidecut contact points.
 You can take this splitboard anywhere and do just about anything with it.
-In fact the Coda Splitboard most likely will ride as good if not better than your favorite resort board.
+In fact, the Coda Splitboard most likely will ride as good if not better than your favorite resort board.